-During the financial year 9,500,000 options over unissued shares were issued to directors and former directors of the Company in lieu of remuneration for services provided.
+During the financial year 1,000,000 options over unissued shares were issued pursuant to the Company's Employee Share Option Plan.
 These options have been valued and included in the financial statements over the periods that they vest.

 Basis and assumptions used in the valuation of options.